Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Generalized finite difference method

 \subsection{Differential operator discretization}

-Our formulation of GFDM discretizes linear differential operators $D$ in their strong form at each point $\bvec{x}_i\in\Omega_h$.
-We compute coefficients $c_{ij}^D$ to represent the discrete differential operator $D_i$ at $\bvec{x}_i$ by
+In generalized finite difference methods, linear differential operators $D$ are discretized in their strong form at each point $\bvec{x}_i\in\Omega_h$.
+For this, we compute coefficients $c_{ij}^D$ to represent the discrete differential operator $D_i$ at $\bvec{x}_i$ by

-where $u_j = u(\bvec{x}_j)$.
-The numerous ways to calculate the coefficients $c_{ij}^D$ divide GFDM into distinct formulations, for example, RBF methods \cite{Larsson_Fornberg_2003}, RBF-FD methods \cite{Flyer_Fornberg_Bayona_Barnett_2016,Bayona_Moscoso_Carretero_Kindelan_2010,Shankar_2017}, or Voronoi-based finite volume methods (FVM) \cite{Mishev_1998}.
+For example, the coefficients $c_{ij}^\Delta$ represent the discrete Laplace operator $\Delta_i$ and the vector-valued coefficients $\bvec{c}_{ij}^\nabla\in\mathbb{R}^d$ express the discrete gradient $\nabla_i$.
+The numerous ways to calculate the coefficients $c_{ij}^D$ divide generalized finite difference methods into distinct formulations, for example, RBF methods \cite{Larsson_Fornberg_2003}, RBF-FD methods \cite{Flyer_Fornberg_Bayona_Barnett_2016,Bayona_Moscoso_Carretero_Kindelan_2010,Shankar_2017}, or Voronoi-based finite volume methods (FVM) \cite{Mishev_1998}.
 Milewski \cite{Milewski_2018} applies a random walk technique to obtain the coefficients and stencils, while Davydov and Safarpoor \cite{Davydov_Safarpoor_2021} select the stencils based on quality measures.
-Both approaches generally lead to non-radial neighborhoods $B_i$.
+The latter two approaches generally lead to non-radial neighborhoods $B_i$.